Do auto insurance companies take into account offenses like Minor in Possession when setting rates?

 A MIP — or Minor in Possession — occurs when an individual under the age of 21 is found in possession of alcohol.
 Although this infraction is taken seriously and charged as a misdemeanor in most states, a MIP usually does not affect car insurance premiums.
 Because a Minor in Possession violation is not specifically related to driving, auto insurance companies don't consider it a black mark on one's driving record.
-However, a MIP can come with complicated consequences, including driver's license suspension or a ticket that could affect your insurance rate.
+However, a MIP can come with complicated consequences, including driver's license suspension or a ticket that labels a driver high-risk and could affect insurance rates.
 Let’s explore the best steps to take to ensure your car insurance after a MIP stays affordable.

 A MIP usually doesn’t affect car insurance costs, because it is not considered a driving offense.
 However, it's important to be aware of the indirect consequences of a MIP.
 Chief among these concerns is the suspended driver's license that can come as a result of a Minor in Possession.